kul-sudo/eportal-deprecated/README.md

 # Artificial Intelligence <a id="ai"></a>
 ## Where is the AI used?
 AI is used for selecting the species it thinks will survive the evolution.
-One of the bodies has a shape of a square, and this square-shaped body is the one the AI thinks will will have its species survive the evolution.
+One of the bodies has a shape of a square, and this square-shaped body is the one the AI thinks will have its species survive the evolution.

 ## How often does the AI predict the survivor species correctly?
 The averaged percent from 2000 evolutions is 60% (note that this percent is taken from evolutions in which there was no species selected by the user).